ray-project/ray/doc/source/projects.rst

     $ ray session attach [<default-session>] [--start]

     # Stop the given session and all of its worker nodes.
 The nodes/clusters
-    # are not actually terminated unless --terminate is given or unless we
+    # are not actually terminated unless --terminate is given or we
     # configure the cluster to autoterminate after a period of inactivity.
     $ ray session stop [<default-session>] [--terminate]